MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyengine.md

 Gets the recommended WXP (Windows, Excel, Powerpoint) metadata version, currently 0 for old verion 1 for co-authoring enabled version.

-**Returns**: Unsigned int indecating what version of metadata the tenant supports for WXP files.
+**Returns**: Uint32_t int indecating what version of metadata the tenant supports for WXP files.